The Astley Cooper School

 About The Astley Cooper School

-Extra curricular activities on offer to all students at the school include sport, art, music, drama, dance and creative writing clubs.
+Extra curricular activities on offer to all students at the school include sport, art, music, drama, dance, residential and cultural trips and visits.
+In 2019 the school won the Inspiring Hertfordshire Award for Education in Employment.

 Astley Cooper describes itself as 'an ambitious school where students’ aspirations are rising.'
 It aims to create a calm, purposeful, friendly community where there is mutual respect between adults and students.